Agustyn98/AppNotasQt/set up.md

+## Setup
+### Dependencies

-Install the dependencies:
+Install the dependencies by running:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-Build the project
+### Build the project
-pyinstaller AppNotas.py
-pyinstaller --noconsole --windowed --icon=icons/app_icon.jpg AppNotas.py
+`pyinstaller --noconsole --windowed --icon=icons/app_icon.jpg AppNotas.py`

-(Running the app creates the .appnotas folder automatically)
+### Running the app

-On linux, create an .appnotas dir in your home directory mkdir ~/.appnotas

-On windows create it in C:\User\<user>\AppData\Local\appnotas

-Copy the icons there
-cp icons ~/.appnotas/ -r

-The executable is dist/AppNotas/AppNotas
+The executable is located at dist/AppNotas/AppNotas.

-On linux, modify the .desktop and copy it to ~/.local/share/applications On windows, right click the .exe and pin it to the start menu
+On Linux, modify the .desktop file and copy it to ~/.local/share/applications to get a shortcut

+On Windows, right-click the .exe file and pin it to the start menu.

+### Icons

+Create the .appnotas folder if it's not already there

+`cp icons ~/.appnotas/ -r`

+On Windows, create it in C:\User\<user>\AppData\Local\appnotas.